See the 3 Comments

 - All pull-requests comply with PrestaShop’s standards

-- Pull requests be made only in the development branch
+- Pull requests be made only in the ‘develop’ branch

 - You do not send pull requests regarding translations.
-These are managed directly the PrestaShop website, not GitHub
+These are managed directly on the Crowdin website, not GitHub

 - No requests are grouped (in other words, it would help us a great deal if you could perform one pull request per bug fix or feature.
 Grouping these requests can cause serious delays).